naotos575/SpecialLecture/README.md

 # SpecialLecture
-This is repo for NAIST Lectures.
+This is a repo for NAIST Lectures.